GSA/digitalgov.gov/content/news/2022/06/2022-06-29-five-procurement-strategies-for-diverse-digital-services.md

 Many solicitations still require some or all contractor employees to report to federal buildings.
 Even if a solicitation doesn’t require it, it often omits how the agency will react to a contractor proposing to leverage remote employees.
 However, in 2018, [FAR 7.108 Additional requirements for telecommuting](https://www.acquisition.gov/far/7.108) was updated to allow an agency to generally not discourage a contractor from allowing its employees to telecommute in the performance of government contracts.

-{{< card-policy src="https://www.acquisition.gov/far/7.108" kicker="Policy" title="**Federal Acquisition Regulation) 7.108**: Additional requirements for telecommuting." >}}In accordance with [41 U.S.C.
+{{< card-policy src="https://www.acquisition.gov/far/7.108" kicker="Policy" title="**Federal Acquisition Regulation (FAR) 7.108**: Additional requirements for telecommuting." >}}In accordance with [41 U.S.C.
 3306(f)](https://uscode.house.gov/browse.xhtml;jsessionid=114A3287C7B3359E597506A31FC855B3), an agency shall generally not discourage a contractor from allowing its employees to telecommute in the performance of Government contracts.
 Therefore, agencies shall not-

 (a) Include in a solicitation a requirement that prohibits an offeror from permitting its employees to telecommute unless the contracting officer first determines that the requirements of the agency, including security requirements, cannot be met if telecommuting is permitted.
 The contracting officer shall document the basis for the determination in writing and specify the prohibition in the solicitation; or
 (b) When telecommuting is not prohibited, unfavorably evaluate an offer because it includes telecommuting, unless the contracting officer first determines that the requirements of the agency, including security requirements, would be adversely impacted if telecommuting is permitted.
 The contracting officer shall document the basis for the determination in writing and address the evaluation procedures in the solicitation.